AjayKMehta/setup-machine/NeovimNotes.md

 You can use these operators in combination with `d` to delete text, e.g. `d/hello` to delete everything until the first occurrence of `hello`.

+To delete search results:

+1. Press `gn` if your cursor is on match to select it in visual mode.
+Then press `dgn`.
+2. Else, press `dgn` to delete matches!

 ### Find

 Action | Keymap/command